pry0cc/proteus/README.md

 # Usage
 All fleets are unique to each target, so there is no crossover of data.
 You can either spin up instances and then launch scans, in which case, the instances will remain after, or you can just launch scans.
 If you launch a scan without any instances prensent, it will spin up 5 instances by default and then autoremove them when its done.

-Somebody really should throw this into a python or go cli client huh?
 ```
 curl -s http://127.0.0.1:80/api/<target>/launch_scan
 curl -s http://127.0.0.1:80/api/<target>/launch_scan?spinup=8